Kanavkesar690/GradingSystem/README.md

-It is agent system for the help teachers to check assignments and give feedback to the teachers how he/she can improve it teaching methods.
+It is agentic system using 'Autogen' for the teachers to check assignments and give feedback to the teachers how he/she can improve it teaching methods.